Thomaarz/Thomaarz/README.md

 - 👋 Hi, I’m @Thomaarz
-- 🌱 I’m currently learning Java, PHP, HTML, Css, C, C++
+- 🌱 I’m currently learning Java, PHP, HTML, CSS, C, C++

 <!---
 Thomaarz/Thomaarz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.